Kia Tasman review and buyer’s guide

 But Hyundai’s Staria-Load van offers more internal cargo capacity than Toyota Hiace, while also building the Mighty heavy duty trucks, and Kia still builds the single-cab light truck called the K2700 in its domestic market.

 Tasman actually gets a very high payload capacity of 1195kg in the two-wheel drive variants that will arrive in due course.
-But there will be payload limitation ratings put in place for novated leasing sales.
+But that amount drops as you go up the range and add more equipment.

 Building a ute in this market means Kia has been reverse engineering the likes of segment leaders Toyota Hilux and Ford Ranger, as well as Triton and BT-50/D-Max.
 So it will be four-wheel drive, without doubt.
 Expect High-4 operation, but let’s hold the applause to see if they can design a centre differential that can operate on high-traction surfaces like Mitsubishi Triton, which is the technically superior ute among its rivals for this reason, and it can be switched into this mode while in motion (up to 100km/h).